Nightclub fire kills 233 in Brazil

 TV footage showed people sobbing outside the club before dawn, while shirtless firefighters used sledge hammers and axes to knock down an exterior wall to open up an exit.

 Rescue officials moved the bodies to the local gym and separated them by gender.
 Male victims were easier to identify because most had identification on them, unlike the women, whose purses were left scattered in the devastated nightclub.
-Local authorities said 120 men and 113 women died in the fire.

-Piles of shoes remained in the burnt out club, along with tufts of hair pulled out by people fleeing desperately.
+Piles of shoes remained in the burnt-out club, along with tufts of hair pulled out by people fleeing desperately.
 Firemen who removed bodies said victims' cell phones were still ringing.

-The disaster recalls other incidents including a 2003 fire at a nightclub in West Warwick, Rhode Island, that killed 100 people [ID:nL1N0AW2NR], and a Buenos Aires nightclub blaze in 2004 that killed nearly 200.
+The disaster recalls other incidents including a 2003 fire at a nightclub in West Warwick, Rhode Island, that killed 100 people, and a Buenos Aires nightclub blaze in 2004 that killed nearly 200.
 In both incidents, a band or members of the audience ignited fires that set the establishment ablaze.

-The Rhode Island fire shocked local and federal officials because of the rarity of such incidents in the United States, where enforcement of safety codes is considered to be relatively strict.
+The Rhode Island fire shocked local and federal officials because of the rarity of such incidents in the United States, where enforcement of safety codes is considered relatively strict.
 After the Buenos Aires blaze, Argentine officials closed many nightclubs and other venues and ultimately forced the city's mayor from office because of poor oversight of municipal codes.

 The fire early on Sunday occurred in one of the wealthiest, most industrious and culturally distinct regions of Brazil.
 Santa Maria is about 186 miles west of Porto Alegre, the capital of a state settled by Germans and other immigrants from northern Europe.